specure/ont-drive-test-tool-manager/README.md

 1. Start the app
 2. grant all permissions, turn on bluetooth
+3. select devices to be managed by app (must be paired first) and return back
-3. list of all paired bluetooth devices should be displayed
+4. list of all selected devices should be displayed
-4. firstly tap connect to device
+5. firstly tap connect to device
-5. after a successful connect to a device with SignalTracker app you can see updating status
+6. after a successful connect to a device with SignalTracker app you can see updating status
-6. put signal tracker in active track screen
+7. put signal tracker in active track screen
-7. now you should be able to start and stop signal tracking on signal tracker app
+8. now you should be able to start and stop signal tracking on signal tracker app

 ## TODO: